brilee/modern-descartes-v2/essays/technical/small_data_big_compute.md

 ## A new GPU cloud will emerge

 Because of the ease with which small data can flow between clouds, I expect a new cloud competitor, focused on cheap GPU compute.
-Scale will be king here, because increased scale results in negotiating power for GPU purchase contracts, investments into GPU reliability, investments into engineering tricks to maximize GPU utilization, and improved latency for realtime applications.
+Scale will be king here, because increased scale results in negotiating power for GPU purchase contracts, investments into GPU reliability, investments into engineering tricks to maximize GPU utilization, improved latency for realtime applications, and investments into data/security/compliance certifications.
 Modal, Lambda, and NVidia seem like potential cloud winners here, but the truth is that we're all winners, because relentless competition will drive down GPU costs for everyone.

 ## Attack > defense